kazualkazzy/LinkinPark-fan-page/README.md

 this band so I am always keen on any website which has any information provided.
 I am personally prefer mobile devices and give priority for mobile first websites."</em>

-##### John M.:
+##### Diana R.:
-<em>"As being a new fan of this band I was interested into informative and too crowded with information websites.
+<em>"As being a new fan of this band I was interested into informative and too crowded with information website.
 I just was looking
 for a place in a web to read more about this band, see pictures of band members and possible videos to watch to get to know them more.
-I was handy for me that I could fill the form to get in touch with webiste owner to find out more."</em>
+It was handy for me that I could fill the form to get in touch with webiste owner to find out more."</em>

+##### Diana R.:
+<em>"In todays web world you can find so much information that you can get lost and in website like this everything is in one place.
+I am finding most of the websites too colourful and you are getting lost in colours and pictures."</em>

 ### Site Owner Goals:
 * To provide suitable and not too crowded website for users interested in band